lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Revocation Status {#revocation}

 The application may need to verify that the credentials are not revoked, see {{impl-cons}}.
-Some use cases may be served by short-lived credentials, for example, where the validity of the credential is on par with with the interval between revocation checks.
-But, in general, credential life time and revokation checking are complementary measures to control credential status.
+Some use cases may be served by short-lived credentials, for example, where the validity of the credential is on par with the interval between revocation checks.
+But, in general, credential lifetime and revocation checking are complementary measures to control credential status.
 Revocation information may be transported as External Authentication Data (EAD), see {{ead-appendix}}.

 ## Trust-on-first-use {#tofu}

 TBD

 # Use of External Authorization Data {#ead-appendix}